RomanDamn/Yatuby/README.md

 -Python
 -Django Framework

 This site was created by dint of Django.
-It allows you to create and edit your posts,leave comments, join groups and subscribe your favorite authors.
+It allows you to create and edit your posts,leave comments, join groups and follow your favorite authors.
 There are admin panel and registration form.
 Enjoy.